Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 gbpjpy-confirmed-reversal

-Notice how it took a daily close below neckline support to constitute a confirmed break.
+Notice that it required a daily close below the neckline support to confirm the break.

-While there were a few previous sessions that came close to breaking the level, they never actually closed below support.
+Although a few prior sessions nearly broke the level, none of them actually closed below support.

-Next, we’ll discuss a few entry methods for trading the head and shoulders.
+Next, we’ll cover a few entry methods for trading the head and shoulders pattern.

 How to Enter a Break of Neckline Support

-So far in this lesson, we have covered the five attributes of a head and shoulders pattern.
+So far in this lesson, we’ve covered the five key attributes of a head and shoulders pattern.

-We have also discussed how to differentiate a formation that’s still intact versus one that has broken down.
+We’ve also gone over how to tell if a formation is still intact or has broken down.

-Now for the really fun part – how to trade and of course profit from a head and shoulders reversal.
+Now for the fun part—how to trade and profit from a head and shoulders reversal.

-There are two schools of thought on how to enter a breakout.
+There are two main ways to enter a breakout.

 The first is to use a pending order to go short just below the neckline.

-You’ll often see a pair dip below support on an intraday basis only to close back above the level before 5 pm EST.
+It’s common to see a pair dip below support intraday, only to close back above the level by 5 pm EST.

-Which brings us to the second approach, and the one I prefer.
+That leads us to the second approach, which I prefer.

 This method involves waiting for a daily close below the neckline before considering an entry.

-By doing this, you mitigate the risk of having the market snap back on your position and stop you out for a loss.
+By doing so, you reduce the risk of the market reversing and stopping you out.

-But even when waiting for the market to close below the neckline there are two entry methods to consider.
+Even with a daily close below the neckline, there are still two entry methods to consider.

 Entry Method #1

-The first way to enter a head and shoulders break is to sell as soon as the candle closes below support.
+The first way to enter a head and shoulders break is to sell immediately after the candle closes below support.

-For example, because we’re analyzing the GBPJPY on the daily time frame, we’d wait for a daily close below the neckline.
+For instance, since we’re analyzing GBPJPY on the daily time frame, we’d wait for a daily close below the neckline.

-That would be our signal to go short (sell).
+That would signal us to go short (sell).

 Here’s how that would look: